Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Thomas-Fermi non-topological solitons and the semi-empirical mass formula

-We are interested here in semi-classical solutions to \eqref{eqn:Dirac}, identifiable as quantum chiral nucleon liquids, that are, for reasons laid out in the main body of the paper: in the ground state, spin zero, spherically symmetric, and even-even (i.e. have an even number of protons and of neutrons).
-We employ relativistic mean-field point-coupling Hartree-Fock and Thomas-Fermi approximations, ignoring the anti-nucleon sea.\footnote{ We thank D. Jacobs for his contributions to this appendix.}
+We are interested here in semi-classical solutions to \eqref{Dirac_equation}, identifiable as quantum chiral nucleon liquids, that are, for reasons laid out in the main body of the paper: in the ground state, spin zero, spherically symmetric, and even-even (i.e., have an even number of protons and of neutrons).
+We employ relativistic mean-field point-coupling Hartree-Fock and Thomas-Fermi approximations, ignoring the anti-nucleon sea.

 We seek solutions that are static, homogeneous and isotropic.
 Given the absence of any surface terms at the order $\Lambda_{\chi SB}^0$ in chiral symmetry breaking to which we are working, we avoid the {\it ad hoc} imposition of such terms.
 We therefore impose the condition that the pressure vanishes everywhere, rather than just at the surface of a finite ``liquid drop.''
 Our finite Static$\chi NL$ nuclei therefore resemble "ice cream balls scooped from an infinite vat \cite{BogutaPrivate1993}, more than they do conventional liquid drops (which have surface tension).